Key takeaways

 Documentation Standards

-Maintain field mappings, rules, and data flows, with exception catalogs and provider contacts for fast escalation.
+Maintain field mappings, rules, and data flows.
+Keep exception catalogs and provider contacts for fast escalation.
+Version everything.

 Team Training

-Train on end to end workflows, create specializations for GST and chargebacks, and run regular knowledge shares.
+Train on end to end workflows.
+Create specializations for GST treatment and chargeback handling.
+Run regular knowledge shares.
+Cross train so no single person becomes a bottleneck.

 Vendor Management

-Engage gateway teams for early notice on format changes, negotiate API access, and push for standardization that benefits all parties.
+Engage gateway teams for early notice on format changes.
+Subscribe to API based format change notifications.
+Negotiate API access and push for standardization that benefits all parties.

 Continuous Improvement